andrew/ultimate-awesome/README.md

 - [awesome-quick-dev](https://github.com/bfchengnuo/awesome-quick-dev) - 收集各类开源快速开发框架、常用库与小工具。.
 - [awesome-wax](https://github.com/blocdraig/awesome-wax) - 👑 A curated list of awesome resources related to the WAX Blockchain.
 - [awesomecryptocurrency](https://github.com/bobquest33/awesomecryptocurrency) - Awesome List to Learn about Blockchain & Cryptocurrency.
+- [awesome-business-intelligence](https://github.com/brandonhimpfen/awesome-business-intelligence) - A curated list of tools, platforms, frameworks, and learning resources for Business Intelligence (BI).
 - [awesome-cicd](https://github.com/brandonhimpfen/awesome-cicd) - A curated list of tools, platforms, frameworks, practices, and learning resources for Continuous Integration and Continuous Delivery/Deployment (CI/CD).
 - [awesome-cybersecurity](https://github.com/brandonhimpfen/awesome-cybersecurity) - A curated list of high-quality cybersecurity resources, tools, frameworks, and communities to protect systems, networks, and data.
 - [awesome-daos](https://github.com/brandonhimpfen/awesome-daos) - A curated list of awesome resources, platforms, tools, frameworks, and educational content related to Decentralized Autonomous Organizations (DAOs).
 DAOs are organizations represented by rules encoded as smart contracts, enabling decentralized decision-making and governance.
+- [awesome-economics](https://github.com/brandonhimpfen/awesome-economics) - A curated list of datasets, tools, models, institutions, and learning resources for economics.
 - [awesome-e-government](https://github.com/brandonhimpfen/awesome-e-government) - A curated list of tools, platforms, policies, and projects that enable digital transformation in public services and governance.
 - [awesome-generative-ai](https://github.com/brandonhimpfen/awesome-generative-ai) - A curated list of tools, models, datasets, papers, and resources related to generative artificial intelligence.
 - [awesome-go](https://github.com/brandonhimpfen/awesome-go) - A curated list of awesome Go resources and tips to help you become a more productive and proficient Go developer.